2015 FIVB Volleyball World League squads: Japan

+South Korea

 The following is the South Korean roster in the 2015 FIVB Volleyball World League.

 Pool E

+Belgium

 The following is the Belgian roster in the 2015 FIVB Volleyball World League.

+Finland

 The following is the Finnish roster in the 2015 FIVB Volleyball World League.

+Netherlands

 The following is the Dutch roster in the 2015 FIVB Volleyball World League.

+Portugal

 The following is the Portuguese roster in the 2015 FIVB Volleyball World League.